D-Dean-Lab/CtGAP/README.md

 	- Ensure they're named as follows: `{sample_name}_{direction}.fastq.gz`.
         - eg `SRR12345_R1.fastq.gz` and `SRR12345_R2.fastq.gz`.

-3. In ctgap/config/samples.csv, follow the examples to list all samples, runtypes, and the absolute paths to each sample
-4. Update ctgap/config/config.yaml as needed for your run.
+3. Update ctgap/config/config.yaml as needed for your run.
 Below are values you can update.
 - `indir` is the path to your input folder
 - `outdir` is the path to your desired output folder.
-- `sample_sheet` is the path to the samples.csv file you are using.
 - `mode` will tell the pipeline what type of assembly to perform
 - `reference` will be the reference sequence your samples will be compared to.
 You need to have one even if doing denovo assembly
-5. In `ctgap/` folder run the pipeline:
+4. In `ctgap/` folder run the pipeline:
 ```
 snakemake -j 8 --use-conda -k
 ```

 - `-j 8` specifies the number of threads to use in total.
+You can change this number based on your needs.
 - `--use-conda` tells snakemake to install the dependencies.
 - `-k` tells snakemake to keep going if a sample fails.